As a general rule open hoppers without loads are brass. Cars with loads are plastic or American Flyer shells converted to scale.

 N&W 2 Bay Hoppers

-This is a N&W HL that is largely made from STEEL.
+This is an N&W HL that is largely made from STEEL, or at least a ferrous metal.
 I won it on eBay in March 2010.
 It too may be 1 of a kind.
 The seller did not know anything about who built it.
+It is very likely “homemade” by a very talented person.
 I knew it would be every bit as good as a brass car when I was done with it.
 I stripped it and gave it a new paint job using Greg Komar decals.

 These are both reworked American Flyer cars.